-The western tradition of giving something old, something new, something borrowed and something blue to a future bride for good luck and happiness has nothing to do with the bridal blues we are discussing.
-Rather it is quite the opposite.
+The western tradition of giving something old, something new, something borrowed, and something blue, to a future bride for good luck and happiness has nothing to do with the bridal blues we are discussing.
+Rather, it is quite the opposite.

-When an engaged girl goes through a series of negative emotions such as anxiety, depression and unexplained sadness, immediately after her engagement, it means that she is getting the ‘Bridal Blues’.
+When an engaged girl goes through a series of negative emotions such as anxiety, depression and inexplicable sadness immediately after her engagement, it means that she is getting the “bridal blues”.

 This feeling is indecipherable to the girl herself and to her near and dear ones.
-The reasons for this melancholy feeling vary with the background the bride comes from.
-No matter how lame or how serious the reasons are, that crux of the matter is that these ‘Bridal Blues’ do exist.
+The reasons for this melancholy feeling vary with the background of the bride.
+No matter how lame or how serious the reasons are, the crux of the matter is that these “bridal blues” do exist.

-And add to that the stress of looking your best on the D-day, it could be enough to send one into a panic mode!
-I asked a few of my friends about what they were most sceptical about before their wedding.
-These are some of the top fears confessed by the engaged women.
+And add to that the stress of looking your best on the D-Day, it could be enough to send anyone into panic mode.
+I asked a few of my friends about what they were most skeptical about before their wedding.
+These are some of the top fears confessed by engaged women.

-1. Am I doing the right thing?
+1. “Am I doing the right thing?”

-Eight out of 10 engaged girls said that they started doubting their decision as soon as the congratulatory messages start pouring in.
-Questions like, “Are you really getting married?”, “You are marrying him?”, “Are you sure about this?” asked by friends and family can really raise your anxiety levels.
+Eight out of 10 engaged girls said that they started doubting their decision as soon as the congratulatory messages started pouring in.
+Questions like, “Are you really getting married?”, “You are marrying him?” or “Are you sure about this?” asked by friends and family can really raise your anxiety levels.

-As Monica from ‘F.R.I.E.N.D.S’ once said, “I’ve been planning this since I was 12”.
-That’s how important this day is, to most brides.
+As Monica from F.R.I.E.N.D.S once said, “I’ve been planning this since I was 12”.
+That’s how important this day is to most brides.
 This is where the wedding planners step in.
-No surprise that the Indian wedding industry is worth 40 billion dollars (Source).
-The wedding planners can handle just the execution part of it; most of the choices to be made still depend on the couple’s decisions.
+While the wedding planners can handle the execution part of it, most of the choices to be made still depend on the couple’s decisions.

 3. The bridal look anxiety

 Television shows on bridal couture these days make you feel so conscious about your appearance, making you believe that unless you have that professional makeover, you can never look your best.
-It takes a great amount of assurance from your near ones to feel satisfied about your looks, even after you have gone through the whole process.
+It takes a great amount of assurance from your near ones to feel satisfied with your looks, even after you have gone through the whole process.

 4. The anxiety over marriage

-As soon as you are engaged, you have two kinds of well-wishers, one who will give you the picture of a happily ever after (the size of this group will be negligible), the other one who will have loads of marital advice for you.
-Most of this advice will continue pouring past your bachelorette party.
+As soon as you are engaged, you have two kinds of well-wishers, those who will give you the picture of a happily-ever-after (the size of this group will be negligible), and the others who will have loads of marital advice for you.
+Most of this advice will continue pouring in way past your bachelorette party.

 5. The fear of post wedding adaptation

-Breathe and learn to calm yourself
+1. Breathe and try to calm yourself

-Write down pros and cons
+3. Write down pros and cons

-Remind yourself why you are getting married
+4. Remind yourself why you are getting married